bcmichael/RNMR-Docs/docs/command/full_command.md

 200.0 Hz up to 50000.0 Hz) are allowed.
 Accordingly, RNMR sets the filter cutoffs to the closest available value given the current dwell time (as displayed and set by `DW`) and the filter factor (as displayed and set by `FLF`).
 If the filter factor is 0.0, then the filters are disabled entirely.
-Otherwise, they are set to the nearest cutoff setting at least as wide as `FLF` X (`SW`/2.0).
+Otherwise, they are set to the nearest cutoff setting at least as wide as FLF X (SW/2.0).
 If the calculated filter bandwidth exceeds 50000.0 Hz, then the filters are disabled entirely.
 Note that larger values of "factor" give wider filter cutoffs.
 The filter factor is saved to archive records by the commands `SA`, `SB`, and `SS` and is reported for those records by `LP`, even if S-bus filter control is not implemented in the spectrometer running RNMR.